-- 1. Submitting a Self-Reported Absence form provided that the conditions for submission are met; - 2.
-For medical absences, submitting a Student Medical Certificate (SMC) signed by a licensed medical or mental health practitioner; - 3.
+- 1. For medical absences, submitting a Student Medical Certificate (SMC) signed by a licensed medical or mental health practitioner; - 2.
 For non-medical absences, submitting appropriate documentation (e.g., obituary, police report, accident report, court order, etc.) to their Academic Advisor.
 Students are encouraged to contact their Academic Advisor to clarify what documentation is acceptable.